Scarlet Lady: Construction and delivery

 Temporarily billed as Virgin I and known in the shipyard as "hull number 6287", Virgin's first ship had her steel-cutting ceremony at Fincantieri's shipyard in Sestri Ponente on 22 March 2017.
 On 31 October 2017, construction formally began with the laying of the ship's keel.
 Nine months later, the dock was flooded on 20 July 2018 for the first time to allow two hull sections to be connected.
 Altogether, the ship was assembled from 399 sections.
 On 8 February 2019, Scarlet Lady was floated out from the shipyard, after which interior outfitting work commenced.
 In November 2019, Scarlet Lady performed her two rounds of sea trials.
 She set off from Genoa to Marseille between 15 November and 18 November and sailed in the opposite direction for her second round between 27 November and 30 November.

 Scarlet Lady was completed and presented by Fincantieri on 13 February 2020 and formally delivered on 14 February 2020 in Sestri Ponente.
-Branson christened the vessel in Dover on 21 February 2020 during an industry visit for the ship, but formal naming festivities were scheduled for 19 March 2020 in her homeport of Miami, which were later curtailed due to the COVID-19 pandemic.
+Branson christened the vessel in Dover on 21 February 2020 during an industry visit for the ship, but formal naming festivities were scheduled for 19 March 2020 in her homeport of PortMiami, which were curtailed due to the COVID-19 pandemic.
 In March 2022, Virgin announced American singer Jennifer Lopez would become an investor and the brand's "chief entertainment and lifestyle officer", thus making her the informal godmother to Scarlet Lady and her fleetmates.